Dental Bridges in Sterling Heights, MI

 You can better the chances of your bridge lasting longer by keeping up with good oral hygiene at home and regular dental visits.
 Brushing and flossing your teeth every day keeps your bridge in good shape, so it won’t need to be replaced too quickly.

 Improving the way your bite fits together can also help your bridges last longer.
-Dr. Johnson can recommend an Invisalign treatment if you’re a candidate.
+Dr. Hindi can recommend an Invisalign treatment if you’re a candidate.

 Bridges are also made to last, so you won’t have to worry about replacing your bridge for a while.
 As long as you take good care of your dental bridge, your bridge can take good care of your smile.